linuxchaos/infraseal/_posts/2026-04-28-finops-part1-section1-aks-monitoringlogging.md

 ---
-title: "FinOps Engineering Series - Hidden Cost Levers in AKS and Azure Monitoring"
+title: "Go Big or Go Broke?
+FinOps Engineering Series - AKS Monitoring"
 date: 2026-04-28
 ---
-Most cost optimization discussions around AKS focus on compute.
-Node sizing, autoscaling, Spot instances, and reservations are all valid areas to review.

-Alongside that, there are other areas that can contribute to cost over time, especially around monitoring and logging.

-Services like Container Insights, Log Analytics, and Diagnostic Settings are often enabled early and left as-is.
-Over time, they can collect more data than is actually needed.

-This post walks through a few configurations engineers can review and adjust based on their environment, goals, and use case.

-1. Container Insights v2 - Basic Logs tier

-Container Insights sends AKS logs to Log Analytics, with container logs stored in the ContainerLogV2 table.
-This table supports the Basic Logs tier.

-Basic Logs reduces ingestion cost compared to the Analytics tier, which can make a noticeable difference in environments with a lot of container log volume.

-This tends to make the most sense when logs are mainly used for troubleshooting or occasional investigation, not constant querying.

-There is a tradeoff.
-Basic Logs charges for queries based on the amount of data scanned.
-So ingestion cost is lower, but query cost becomes usage-based.

-For environments where logs are not queried frequently, this can still result in lower overall cost.
+Climbing higher… and higher… and higher.
+How far?
+No, not that tower climb you saw on Netflix.
+That was impressive.
+This is our clients’ data ingestion.
+And it’s not slowing down.

+At first, it doesn’t make sense.
+Nothing major changed in the clusters.
+Workloads are steady.
+No big deployments.
+No sudden spikes in traffic.
+So we check compute.
+Node pools look fine.
+Autoscaling is behaving.
+No obvious waste.
+Nothing stands out.

+So now the question becomes simple.
+Why is this still going up?

+This actually ties back to another change that had been happening.
+As part of moving away from the legacy monitoring agent and standardizing on Azure Monitor Agent (covered in my other post: [you’ll add title here]), Azure Policy was used to deploy AMA across client environments.
+That part made sense.
+Then, alongside that, Container Insights was enabled across AKS clusters at scale through an internal platform push.
+No real context around what that would mean from a data perspective.
+Just enabled.

+At a glance, everything looks good.
+Policy is compliant.
+The agent is there.
+Monitoring is “enabled.”
+So we move on.

+Until we actually look at what’s being collected.

-2. Container Insights presets
+Container logs.
+Kubernetes events.
+Performance metrics.
+Inventory data.
+Across all namespaces.
+Every minute.
+Everything.

+And that’s when it clicks.
+Nothing is broken.
+It’s working exactly as configured.
+And that’s the problem.

+In busy clusters, that volume adds up quickly when everything is collected by default.
+There was also no daily cap set on the workspace.
+So ingestion just kept going.

+This is a real world example, and was caught by cost anlomy alerts.. credit requests make the organization treat this as a priority.. $ talks..
+So, what can we will look at to prevent more gray hairs form popping up..?

+We can start with Container Insights.
+By default, container logs are sent to Log Analytics using the Analytics tier.
+In containerlogsV2, there's an option to set the tier to Basic logs.
+If logs are mainly used for troubleshooting and not constant querying, this can reduce ingestion cost, with the tradeoff that queries become usage-based.
-Container Insights includes presets that control what data is collected and how often it is collected.

-Common options include Logs and Events (default), Standard, Cost-optimized, and Custom.
+Container Insights has a few different collection presets that control how much data is collected and how often.
+Common options include Logs and Events, Standard, Cost-optimized, and Custom.
+The default can provide broad visibility, but it may also collect more than what is actually needed for the environment.

-The cost-optimized preset increases the collection interval and excludes certain system namespaces.
-It doesn’t remove monitoring, it just adjusts how much data is collected by default.
+The Cost-optimized preset can be a good starting point because it increases the collection interval and excludes certain system namespaces.
+It does not remove monitoring completely.
+It just reduces how much data is collected by default.

-This can be a good starting point depending on how active the cluster is and what visibility is actually needed.

-3. Namespace filtering
+Next is namespaces.
 Not every namespace needs to be logged.

 In most clusters, there are namespaces that generate a large amount of logs but are rarely used during troubleshooting.
-This often includes monitoring tools, operators, and system workloads.
+This can include monitoring tools, operators, and system workloads.

-Container Insights supports namespace filtering through its log collection configuration (the DCR/config-based setup in Azure documentation).

-Instead of collecting logs across everything, you can narrow it down.
-That might mean including only specific namespaces, or excluding the ones that are known to be high-volume and not useful.
+Container Insights supports namespace filtering through its log collection configuration.
+Instead of collecting logs across everything, we can narrow it down by including only specific namespaces or excluding high-volume namespaces that do not provide much value day to day.

-This directly reduces the amount of data being sent to Log Analytics.
+That directly reduces how much data gets sent to Log Analytics.

-4. Collection interval
+Then there’s collection frequency.

-Container Insights collects data every 1 minute by default, but this can be adjusted up to 30 minutes.
+Container Insights collects data every 1 minute by default, but that interval can be increased up to 30 minutes.
 That default is not always needed.

-If 1-minute granularity isn’t required, increasing the interval reduces ingestion volume while still providing enough visibility for most scenarios.
+If the environment does not need near real-time visibility, increasing the interval can reduce ingestion while still providing enough operational data for most scenarios

-This is a simple setting that can be adjusted without impacting most operational workflows.

-5. Log Analytics daily cap
+Outside of Container Insights, we also look at the workspace itself.
 Log Analytics supports a daily ingestion cap.
 Once the cap is reached, ingestion stops for the rest of the day.

-This helps protect against unexpected spikes, misconfigured logging, or sudden increases in data volume.
+This can help protect against unexpected spikes, misconfigured logging, or sudden increases in data volume.

-It should be treated as a safeguard.
-It’s often overlooked, but it can prevent unexpected cost spikes when something changes in the environment.

-Just keep in mind that once the cap is hit, logs won’t be collected again until the next day.
+It should be treated as a safeguard, not the main cost optimization strategy.
+If the cap is hit, logs will not be collected again until the next day.

-6. Diagnostic Settings review

-Azure resources use Diagnostic Settings to send logs to destinations such as Log Analytics, Storage, or Event Hub.

-A common pattern is enabling all available log categories during setup.
-Over time, only some of those logs are actually used, while the rest continue to be ingested.

-Reviewing Diagnostic Settings across services can help identify where data is being collected but not used.
-This isn’t just for AKS, but across other Azure services as well.

-Adjust or disable what isn’t needed, while still making sure compliance and security requirements are met.

-7. Long-term log storage

-For long-term retention, Azure Storage can be more cost-effective than keeping logs in Log Analytics.

-Storage tiers include Hot, Cool, Cold, and Archive.
-Lifecycle rules can move data between tiers over time.

-Each tier has minimum retention periods.
-Cool is around 30 days, Cold around 90 days, and Archive around 180 days.

-If data is moved or deleted earlier than those timeframes, charges still apply based on the minimum duration.

-Tiering works best when retention requirements actually align with those durations.
-I will have a separate blog post just on storage tiers.

-8. AKS configuration decisions

-These settings are often defined during deployment and not revisited.

-Cluster management tiers

-AKS offers Free, Standard, and Premium.

-The difference is control plane SLA.

-If SLA is not required, the Free tier can reduce cost.
-Note: I have seen production clusters within client environments that are on the Free tier.
-I’ve never seen them go down.

-If the risks are evaluated, and the workloads running on the clusters are capable of withstanding downtime for whatever reason, the Free tier without the SLA may be a worthy tradeoff.

-Azure Advisor will scream at you, but the real yelling that matters is from the customers and users.

-Stop/start clusters

-AKS clusters can be stopped and started.

-When stopped, nodes are deallocated, compute cost is reduced, and the cluster state is preserved.

-This can be useful for clusters that do not need to run continuously.

-One consideration is that in capacity-constrained regions, restarting may be delayed if capacity is not available.

-This should be evaluated before using it in critical environments.

-Additional: Log Analytics data retention

-Log Analytics workspaces allow data retention to be configured, and this is often left at the default.

-Default retention is usually around 30 days, but it can be adjusted based on actual needs.

-If data does not need to be retained that long, reducing retention lowers storage cost.
+Log Analytics workspaces have configurable retention, and this is often left at the default.
+If data does not need to be retained that long, reducing retention can lower storage cost.

-If long-term retention is required, exporting logs to Storage may be more cost-effective than keeping everything in Log Analytics.
+If long-term retention is required, exporting logs to Azure Storage may be more cost-effective than keeping everything in Log Analytics.

-This is one of those settings that’s easy to overlook.

-Real-world example: Container Insights via Azure Policy

-One situation that stood out was when Container Insights was enabled across AKS clusters through an Azure Policy deployed by an internal platform team.

-There wasn’t much context provided ahead of time around what that change would mean from a data or cost perspective.

-After it was applied, a handful of clients started seeing their Log Analytics ingestion increase, and in some cases it was a pretty noticeable spike.

-Looking into it, the behavior made sense.
-Container Insights was now collecting container logs, Kubernetes events, performance data, and inventory across active clusters.
-In busy clusters, that volume adds up quickly when everything is collected by default.

-There also wasn’t a Log Analytics daily cap set at the time, so ingestion just kept going.

-Our cost anomaly detection picked it up, and both internal teams and the client were alerted.

-From there, we worked through stabilizing things.
-Container Insights configuration was adjusted, namespace filtering was implemented, and collection settings were tuned to better match how the clusters were actually being used.
-A daily cap was also added to the workspace as a safeguard going forward.

-A credit request was submitted due to the unexpected cost increase, and it was approved.

-After tuning, the required visibility was still there, but ingestion volume was reduced.
-It also led to better internal processes around communicating changes like this, especially when deploying through policy or automation across multiple environments.

-In closing,

-Cost optimization in AKS environments includes more than compute.

-Monitoring and logging configurations should also be reviewed periodically, including log tiers, collection intervals, namespace filtering, diagnostic settings, and retention policies.

-These settings can be adjusted based on the environment and how it’s actually being used, helping reduce unnecessary data collection while maintaining the visibility needed to operate effectively.
+Then we step back and look across the environment.
+Diagnostic Settings are often enabled across services early on.
+Over time, not all of those logs are actually used.
+Reviewing and trimming those down helps reduce unnecessary data collection while still meeting requirements.

+Over time, ingestion comes down.
+Visibility is still there.
+But now it actually reflects how the environment is being used.

+That’s really the takeaway.
+AKS monitoring isn’t just something we enable and forget.
+It’s something we need to understand.

+Because if we go all in by default, it will work.
+But it will also cost you.

+Go big or go broke?